Analytic asymptotics of the integrable XXX critical spin chains in the small external-field limit from TBA: Analysis of TBA for critical spin chains

-The above determines the free energy up to power $h^{2+\frac{2}{s}}$.
-Notice that for $s=1$ the pole of $\Gamma(-s\eta)$ collide with the pole at $\eta'=-1$ for $g(-1)$ creating a double pole, requiring a special treatment.
-In fact, for this purpose, it is sufficient to include the pole at $\eta'=\eta$
+Here we comment on the following subtlety: {\it at $s=1$, the pole of $\Gamma(-s\eta)$ collide with the pole at $\eta'=-1$ for $g(-1)$, creating a double pole.
+To treat it properly, one should also include the pole at $\eta'=\eta$

 for $\eta>0$ and then take the $s\rightarrow 1$ limit.
 This will kill the $\frac{1}{s-1}$ poles as one can check.
-On the other hand, since for $s=1$, the contribution at $e^{-\frac{2b}{s}}$ is at the same power as the $h^4$ terms in Eq.~(\ref{eq:free}) which are neglected, we will only present the full result for the non-perturbative contribution at $e^{-\frac{2b}{s}}$ for $s>1$.
-Notice the perturbative part at power $h^2$ is universal and the results for this part are valid for $s\le 1$ as well.
+On the other hand, since for $s=1$, the $e^{-\frac{2b}{s}}$ terms are at the same order as the omitted $h^4$ terms in Eq.~(\ref{eq:free}), we will not consider them and only present the non-perturbative contribution at $e^{-\frac{2b}{s}}$ when $s>1$.
+The double pole at $s=1$ will reflects through the $(s-1)^{-1}$ singularity in the expressions.
+But the purely perturbative parts are free from this issue and the results for them are valid for $s\le 1$ as well. }